LEPK02/sc1015-assignment/README.md

 - `complete.csv`: The most comprehensive dataset in this directory.
 It contains the original data and aggregated data for the teams over the seasons
 - `teams_agg.csv`: It contains only the aggregated data for the teams over the seasons.
 It is used for EDA and Feature Engineering

+# Models used in this project:
+- DecisionTreeClassifier
+- ExtraTreesClassifier
+- GaussianNB
+- GradientBoostingClassifier
+- KNeighborsClassifier
+- LogisticRegression
+- RandomForestClassifier
+- SVC

 ## Telegram Workflow Bot
 Sends notification on push/PR ([setup](https://cyaninfinite.com/getting-updates-from-github-via-telegram-bot/))